 At the bottom of this page you will find to download and print a list of the 120 Major Summits of Britain and Ireland (i.e. those that have at least 600 metres of prominence).
 Also to download and print is a register of the people who have completed this list.

 The hyperlinks below will take you to websites where most of the hill lists used for UK hill-bagging can be found:

 Also below is a guidance note on where to find the registers of people who have completed one or more of the lists of UK hills and mountains, and how to register a completion.

-Lists uploaded below:
+Documents uploaded below: